Talents Displayed at Research Poster and Showcase Session

 Great Supreme Court Justices?”

 An exhibit garnering a lot of interest was Nick Kapoor’s project, entitled “Do Great Presidents Appoint Great Supreme Court Justices?”
-The 20-year-old double major in Government & Politics and Mathematics, said, “I looked at different unbiased national presidential polls along with unbiased data on justices, from the past six decades, to find a correlation between the perception of the president and his justice appointees.”
+The 20-year-old double major in Government, Politics & Global Studies and Mathematics, said, “I looked at different unbiased national presidential polls along with unbiased data on justices, from the past six decades, to find a correlation between the perception of the president and his justice appointees.”

 Kapoor said his research was unique.
 “This question has never been asked at this level, so it’s a very original study,” he said.
 “I’m hoping to get it published in an undergraduate journal, as a jumping off point.”